Classy Hotel in Historic City

 I learned that the city would be honoring Dr. King with their 34th annual Silent March, that day.
 We decided to join in.

 The hotel offered to keep our bags after we checked out.
 We joined others near St. John's AME Church, where we lined up in rows of 5.
 The route followed the same one that Dr. King and other peaceful protesters marched, over 50 years ago.
 The march ended at noon in Plaza de la Constitucion, while the church bells rang.
 Just before reaching the pavilion, we had followed the Andrew Young Pathway, with bronze footprints and the words Justice, Peace, Equality and Freedom.
-After a program with music, prayers and speakers we returned for our bags and headed off on the road with a headful of memories.
+After a program with music, prayers and speakers we returned for our bags and headed off on the road with our heads full of memories.

 We stayed in a beautiful, historic hotel in the oldest city in the U.S. I expected to absorb some of the city's Colonial history, while staying in our Victorian era hotel.
 But I didn't expect to end up learning about the city's history with the Civil Rights Movement.